Cultural and public centres

 Vattenhallen also helps organise different events, lectures and children’s parties.

 The Faculty of Science planetarium first opened in 1978 in Stadsparken in Lund.
-In spring 2010 the planetarium was reopened in its current location at Vattenhallen Science Center.
-In summer 2012, new digital equipment was installed that gives the visitor a sense of flying out into the Universe and visiting planets and galaxies.
+The planetarium was reopened in the spring of 2010 at Vattenhallen Science Center.
+In the summer of 2012, new digital equipment was installed that gives the visitor a sense of flying out into the Universe and visiting planets and galaxies.

 Box 117, SE-221 00